ow2-proactive/scheduling/README.txt

 Thanks for your interest in ProActive Scheduling.

-ProActive Scheduling 2008-09-08 14:04:11
+ProActive Scheduling {version}

-You can find the documentation of ProActive Scheduler in the docs directory :
+You can find the documentation of ProActive Scheduler in the docs directory.

 Javadoc and updated documentation are available online: http://proactive.inria.fr

-Quick start :
+*** Quick start :

 * Set JAVA_HOME environment variable to the directory where 1.5 or greater JDK